hyperledger-solang/solang/docs/targets/polkadot.rst

 up back to the caller.

 The metadata contains all error variants that the contract knows about in the ``lang_error`` field.
-The 4 bytes `selector` of the error data can be seen as the enum discriminator.
-However, because SCALE encoding does not allow discriminators larger than 1 byte, the hex-encoded error selector is provided as the enum variant name in the metadata (the selector could also be calculated by reconstructing and hashing the error signature based on the enum variant types).
+The 4 bytes `selector` of the error data can be seen as the enum discriminator or index.
+However, because SCALE encoding does not allow index larger than 1 byte, the hex-encoded error selector is provided as the path of the error variant type in the metadata.

+In the following example, the `Panic` variant of `lang_error` is of type `10`, which looks like this:

+. code-block:: json

+    {
+      "id": 10,
+      "type": {
+        "def": {
+          "composite": {
+            "fields": [
+              {
+                "type": 9
+              }
+            ]
+          }
+        },
+        "path": [
+          "0x4e487b71"
+        ]
+      }
+    }

+From this follows that error data matching the selector of `0x4e487b71` can be decoded according to type `10` (the decoding must exclude the first 4 selector bytes).

 .. note::